elliott-maguire/elliott-maguire/README.md

 My primary research focus right now is high-efficiency, low-overhead data warehousing methods.
 Brickhouse is the primary experiment.

+### Interests

+I've recently been getting interested in embedded systems as my interest in web development begins to wane.

 ### Practices

 - Web development, primarily in microservices and progressive web applications